cjerzak/lpme-software/README.md

-# `latenterror`:  An `R` Packge for Measurement Error Corrections Under Identification Restrictions
+# `lpme`:  An `R` Packge for Measurement Error Corrections Under Identification Restrictions
 [**Installation**](#installation)
 | [**Key Functions**](#keyfxns)
 | [**References**](#references)

-`latenterror` is an R package that provides tools for analyzing latent variable models with measurement error correction, using bootstrapping techniques for robust estimation and inference.
+`lpme` is an R package that provides tools for analyzing latent variable models with measurement error correction, using bootstrapping techniques for robust estimation and inference.

 # Package Installation<a id="installation"></a>
 Within an `R` session, you can install the development version of `latenterror` from GitHub with:
 ```
 # install.packages("devtools")
-devtools::install_github("cjerzak/latenterror")
+devtools::install_github("cjerzak/lpme/lpme-software")
 ```

 # Key Functions<a id="keyfxns"></a>